opengisch/QField-docs/documentation/reference/qfieldcloud/system.en.md

 #### Survey and Data Collection

-- Once finished the Jobs, download and synchronize the project on devices designated for surveying.
+- Once you have finished the Jobs, download and synchronize the project on devices designated for surveying.
 - Start surveying, utilizing the project.
 - Changes made during the survey will be stored locally on the device.